Daniel Ford, MD, MPH

 David M Levine Professor of Medicine

-Vice Dean for Clinical Research in the Johns Hopkins School of Medicine
+Vice Dean for Clinical Investigation, Johns Hopkins School of Medicine

 Daniel Ford, MD, MPH is the David M Levine Professor of Medicine who came to Johns Hopkins in 1982 to complete the Osler Medicine residency.
 After completing a fellowship in Clinical Epidemiology at the National Institute for Mental Health and his Masters of Public Health at Johns Hopkins, he joined the faculty and developed his approach to research as a member of the Welch Center for Prevention, Epidemiology and Clinical Research.
 He has joint appointments in Psychiatry, Epidemiology, Health Policy and Management and Nursing.